Introduction

 3.2.7) Any rider who consistently demonstrates dominance in any class is eligible for bumping as determined by the Competition Committee.

-3.3) A competitor’s best scores of the series are totaled for Series Awards for the
+3.3) A competitor’s best scores of the series are totaled for Series Awards for the overall series.

 3.4) Point standings will be posted after each event when time permits.